These setup instructions are for the Universal Render Pipeline (URP).

 - Enable Depth Texture option in the Universal Rendering Pipeline asset.

-- Select the URP Renderer and add the “Shiny SSRR” render feature to the list.
-The “Ignore Post Processing” option can be used to allow Shiny to be executed even if post processing is disabled on the camera.
+- Select the URP Renderer and add the “Shiny SSRR” render feature to the list:

 Deferred vs Forward Rendering Modes